 What are the Best Practices for SEO?

-Best practices for Search Engine Optimization (SEO) all revolve around great content, proper structure, quality links, relevance, and user experience.
-The core concepts are simple, but as in any other field, each concept is nuanced and mastering it takes a little space-time and mass-energy.
+Best practices for Search Engine Optimization (SEO) revolve around great content, proper structure, quality links, relevance, and user experience.
+Or at least, keeping in mind that “SEO” is somewhat elusive and ever changing, that is the gist.

 Let’s start by doing an overview of who to listen to and trust with SEO and who not to.
 Your best friend for great SEO advice is the Google team themselves.